 “You cannot escape the responsibility of tomorrow by evading it today.”

 The funny thing about procrastination is that we all know that it’s harmful.
-Who actually likes to procrastinate?
-No one enjoys doing that.
+Who actually likes to run away from responsibilities?
+No one takes pride in doing that.
 Me neither.
 And yet, procrastination was the story of my life.
-When I was in college, every semester, this would happen:

-And research shows exactly that: When you procrastinate, you might feel better in the short-term, but you will suffer in the long-term.
+When you procrastinate, you might feel better on the short-term, but you will suffer in the long-term.